People Management Policy

 b) strengthen a sense of belonging to the Group and improve the labour climate;

-c) contribute to the ethical training of professionals, channelling their spirit of community service to the benefit of the communities in which the Group is present; and
+c) contribute to the ethical training of professionals, channelling their spirit of community service to the benefit of the communities in which the Group’s companies are present; and

 d) promote the values of participation, commitment, responsibility and teamwork.